Minimum Working Age by State — Complete Guide for 2025

 - Family business or family farm.

-Furthermore, Georgia state laws require an employment certificate (or a work permit which is provided by the school) for minors under 18 prior to beginning work, while proof of age isn’t required.
+Furthermore, Georgia state laws require an employment certificate (or a work permit which the school provides) for minors under 18 before beginning work, while proof of age isn’t required.

-Nevertheless, like many other US states, Georgia follows the federal rules regarding hazardous occupations.
-All minors regardless of their age cannot be employed in jobs that are deemed risky to their health and well-being.
+Nevertheless, like many other US states, Georgia follows federal rules regarding hazardous occupations.
+Minors, regardless of age, can’t be employed in jobs that are deemed risky to their health and well-being.

 Which states have a minimum working age of 16?

-There are a few states that allow 16-year-old minors (and beyond) to work in agricultural jobs during school hours.
+A few states allow 16-year-old minors (and beyond) to work in agricultural jobs during school hours.

 The states that have set a minimum working age of 16 during school hours are: